SquareGPS/navixy-api/docs/panel-api/resources/tariff.md

 #### errors

-* 239 – New tariff doesn't exist - if tariff with specified id does not exist.
+* 239 – New tariff doesn't exist - if tariff with specified ID does not exist.
 * 237 – Invalid tariff - if new tariff has incompatible device type.